yadsn-developers/yadsn/README.md

 You are what you've done.
 And you are what you say.

-Stop making yourselg look like a sales manager in Linkedin.
+Stop making yourself look like a sales manager in Linkedin.
 Get things that really matter.
 Get them in one place.

 Join YADSN.